spyren/Mecrisp-Cube/README.md

 If you do not use the BLE, cut the BLE antenna.

 #### Mount USB Breakout
-Glue (hot glue, mounting tape) the USB Breakout or the Adafruit Micro-Lipo Charger to the perfboard bottom layer
+Glue (hot glue, mounting tape) the USB Breakout or the Adafruit Micro-Lipo Charger to the perfboard bottom layer.

 #### Wire the buttons to the dongle
 Wire the button rows and columns to the dongle.